kmday404/didit-reddit-upvote-example/README.md

    - my local host link was taking me to a different port without my knowledge - something like 127.001.3000 rather than localhost:3000, so although my deployment was smooth, it took a moment to notice why I wasn't seeing the app in my local host

 - [x] Fix page titles on post pages to match the post title
-- [x] Add error and found found pages
+- [x] Handle the error when you click to vote while not logged in to show a nice error message